 I’ve just removed what little advertising there was on my blog.
-The ads were shown below my category list, and included just four simple text link ads (two for print cartridge retailers and two for web template sites).
+The ads were shown in the sidebar, and included just four simple text link ads (two for print cartridge retailers and two for web template sites).

-On Monday 10th September, I received 30% of my traffic from Google.
-I first noticed the search ranking drop on 20th September, and on Monday 24th September I received just 6% of my traffic from Google.
-Quite a decrease.
+On Monday 10th September, I received 30 percent of my traffic from Google.
+I first noticed the search ranking drop on 20th September, and on Monday 24th September I received just 6% of traffic from Google.
+Quite the decrease.

-Here are some of my previous rankings in Google:
+Here are some of my previous Google rankings:

 - #1 for ‘David Airey’

-- 1st page for ‘graphic design edinburgh’ – important for local business, as described in my search ranking article
+- First page for ‘graphic design edinburgh’ — important for local business, as described in my search ranking article

 Here are my current rankings after Google affected the search results: